Who Profits From Migrant Detention in the US?

 CoreCivic and GEO received boosts in total profit of $85 million and $121 million over that period, respectively.

 In 2018, CoreCivic reported $1.83 billion in revenue, almost half of which came from federal contracts with U.S. Marshals, the Bureau of Prisons which also holds detained immigrants and ICE.
-Contracts between CoreCivic and ICE account for 27 percent of the company’s revenue, according to financial report by the company earlier this year
+Contracts between CoreCivic and ICE account for 27 percent of the company’s revenue, according to a financial report by the company earlier this year

 As of this year, Geo runs 14 ICE detention centers with a combined capacity of 14,966 people.
 In 2017, GEO surpassed CoreCivic to become the largest operator of ICE facilities in the U.S., receiving over $500 million in contracts from ICE that year.